andy-byers/paw/README.md

 ```

 ### Variables
-Any variable referenced in the runtime must first be declared: either by a `let` statement, or with the C API.
+Any variable referenced in the runtime must first be declared.
 Otherwise, a "name error" is raised (see the section on [error handling](#error-handling) below).
-Variables declared at the module level are considered global variables, otherwise, they are locals.
+Global variables are intoduced with the `global` keyword, and locals with `let`,
 Global variables can be referenced from anywhere in the program, while locals can only be referenced where they are visible (see [scope](#scope)).
 Locals can be captured in a function or class definition (see [functions](#functions)).
 ```
-let x       -- short for 'let x = null' let x = 123 -- rebind 'x' to 123
+-- short for 'let x: int = null' let x: int

+-- rebind 'x' to a float (type is inferred) let x = 6.63e-34
 ```

 ### Types